alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging-01.md

 does not recognise
 any notion
 of "atomic" exchange
-of one particpant with another, treating it as an ejection, followed by an "illegitimate" insertion.
+of one participant with another, treating it as an ejection, followed by an "illegitimate" insertion.
 (Increase in Closure of Participation)